 The campaign has been so successful that a design which fails to satisfy customers’ expectations never fails to generate a torrent of tweets and posts from customers who vent their frustrations.
 As a result, Starbucks regularly enjoys a wave of viral posts every holiday season.

 Digitized advent calendars are another popular strategy brands are using to create social media buzz.
 Just like kids counting down to Christmas get a chocolate surprise or little toy from a physical advent calendar, a digital advent calendar delivers discounts and giveaways to participating consumers.

-You can get creative with the surprises.
+You can get creative with the surprises once you implement this into your brand’s Christmas marketing strategies.
 A countdown to a future discounted price can create excitement, and interesting tidbits of information or a quiz can add some variety.

-Instagram is a growing force in Christmas digital marketing, and a powerful way to generate sharing is to create a hashtag contest.
+Instagram is a growing force in holiday marketing strategies, and a powerful way to generate sharing is to create a hashtag contest.
 Ask users to post an image, along with a hashtag to qualify as an entrant.
 You could ask them to post selfies with a decorated Christmas tree as the backdrop – with the best-decorated tree to take the prize.
-Other Christmas themed ideas you could use include favourite Christmas recipes, creatively wrapped gifts, Christmas themed costumes or even Christmas light displays.
+Other Christmas themed ideas you could use include favorite Christmas recipes, creatively wrapped gifts, Christmas themed costumes or even Christmas light displays.

 While games such as Pokémon Go and Harry Potter Wizards Unite, have been the main driving force for AR adoption on mobile phones, the big social media channels are working hard to improve the tool sets available to digital marketers.

 By using AR in their marketing campaigns, brands can give consumers a better idea about how items will look in real life as well as add fun elements to social media posts.

 Coca-Cola uses AR to great effect in their holiday marketing campaign where users can scan a bottle or can to see it come to life as the foundation of a winter wonderland.